US election tampering charge for Russians

 This week President Trump's former chief strategist, Steve Bannon, was interviewed by Mr Mueller.

-Mr Trump has been accused by opponents of trying to interfere with the investigation.
-The president denies this - as well as any allegation of collusion with Russia during the campaign.
+Mr Trump has been accused by opponents of trying to interfere with the investigation, which he denies.